← Back to Portfolio

 5. You Must Handle Feedback Without Falling Apart

-In ghostwriting, revision is part of the service.
-Your client knows their audience, their brand, and their voice better than you do — especially early in the relationship.
+But in ghostwriting, revision is part of the service.
+Your client knows their audience, their brand, and their voice better than you do, especially early in the relationship.
 When they push back on something, get curious before you get defensive.
-Ask: "Help me understand what does not feel right about this."
-Nine times out of ten, that conversation will make the piece significantly better.

 How to Price Your Work Like a Professional